WordPress/servehappy/README.md

 ## Big picture overview

-The following table gives a high level overview of all the various somponents contributing to the servehappy initiative.
+The following table gives a high level overview of all the various components contributing to the servehappy initiative.

 > Note: all delivery dates are _rough_ estimates only.